Four-manifolds, geometries and knots: Complex surfaces and fibrations

 The map $h$ is a submersion away from the preimage of a finite subset $D\subset B$.
 Let $F$ be the general fibre and $F_d$ the fibre over $d\in D$.
-Fix small disjoint discs $\Delta_d\subset B$ about each point of $D$, and let $B^*=B-\cup_{d\in D}\Delta_d$, $S^*=h^{-1}(B^*)$ and $S_d=h^{-1}(\Delta_d)$.
+Fix small disjoint discs $\Delta_d\subset B$ about each point of $D$, and let $B^*=B\setminus\cup_{d\in D}\Delta_d$, $S^*=h^{-1}(B^*)$ and $S_d=h^{-1}(\Delta_d)$.
 Since $h|_{S^*}$ is a submersion $\pi_1(S^*)$ is an extension of $\pi_1(B^*)$ by $\pi_1(F)$.
-The inclusion of $\partial S_d$ into $S_d-F_d$ is a homotopy equivalence.
-Since $F_d$ has real codimension 2 in $S_d$ the inclusion of $S_d-F_d$ into $S_d$ is 2-connected.
+The inclusion of $\partial S_d$ into $S_d\setminus{F_d}$ is a homotopy equivalence.
+Since $F_d$ has real codimension 2 in $S_d$, the inclusion of $S_d\setminus{F_d}$ into $S_d$ is 2-connected.
 Hence $\pi_1(\partial S_d)$ maps onto $\pi_1(S_d)$.

 Let $m_d=[\pi_1(F_d)]:Im(\pi_1(F))]$.
 After blowing up $S^*$ at singular points of $F_d$ we may assume that $F_d$ has only normal crossings.
 We may then pull $h|_{S_d}$ back over a suitable branched covering of $\Delta_d$ to obtain a singular fibre $\widetilde F_d$ with no multiple components and only normal crossing singularities.
 In that case $\widetilde F_d$ is obtained from $F$ by shrinking vanishing cycles, and so $\pi_1(F)$ maps onto $\pi_1(\widetilde F_d)$.
-Since blowing up a point on a curve does not change the fundamental group it follows from \S9 of Chapter III of [BPV] that in general $m_d$ is finite.
+Since blowing up a point on a curve does not change the fundamental group it follows from \cite[\S III.9]{[BHPV]} that in general $m_d$ is finite.

 We may regard $B$ as an orbifold with cone singularities of order $m_d$ at $d\in D$.
 By the Van Kampen theorem (applied to the space $S$ and the orbifold $B$) the image of $\pi_1(F)$ in $\pi$ is a normal subgroup and $h$ induces an isomorphism from $\pi/\pi_1(F)$ to $\pi_1^{orb}(B)$.
 Therefore the kernel of the canonical map from $\pi_1^{orb}(B)$ to $\pi_1(B)$ is isomorphic to $K/$Im$(\pi_1(F))$.
 But this is a finitely generated normal subgroup of infinite index in $\pi_1^{orb}(B)$, and so must be trivial.
 Hence $\pi_1(F)$ maps onto $K$, and so $\chi(F)\leq\chi(K)$.